 Below are a couple of examples and structures that make a good summary of your professional outlook.

 LinkedIn Profile Summary Example for Small Business Owners

-For a small business owner, adopting this lucid example might prove to be very useful for your business, as what stands out here is the call to action right at the start, which immediately position to sell your brand to the visitor to your page and can help you figure out how to create a good LinkedIn profile.
+For a small business owner, adopting this lucid example might prove to be very useful for your business, as what stands out here is the call to action right at the start, which immediately position to sell your brand to the visitor to your page.

 The summary starts with a question that qualifies the audience; in one sentence, you would know precisely whether this person can assist in achieving your goals and how to contact the person.

 Not everyone would read through the entire summary, but they would already know how to contact the person.
 If you successfully introduce yourself, then follow same with your achievements; this would assist in preventing you from being view as one who is too self-centred.

 Instead, you would be considered impressive enough to garner attention.
 You can proceed to the middle section, where you share the process of how you have helped clients achieve a Return on Investment, then at the end of the summary, be sure to reiterate the call to action and remind prospects what you want them to do.

 The summary should start with something provocative, as this will help capture attention and cause members to wonder what is next.
 After which, you can then move on to what you have to offer and the key challenges you have successfully solved.